harryjackson/cool/README.md

 system](https://en.wikipedia.org/wiki/Distributed_operating_system)

-I'm not attempting anything so bold as a distributed OS but communication of independant processes in a network is something I'd like to achieve even if it's only doing simple tasks.
+I'm not attempting anything so bold as a distributed OS but communication of independent processes in a network is something I'd like to achieve even if it's only doing simple tasks.